Deanna K. Anderson Executive Director

 Dave Wells helped found the Grand Canyon Institute in 2011.
 He holds a Ph.D. in Political Economy and Public Policy and has been on the faculty of Arizona State University since 1998.
-He is also the Arizona representative to the Western States Budget Roundtable for the Western Political Science Association, succeeding David Berman.
+He is also the Arizona representative to the Western States Budget Roundtable for the Western Political Science Association.
 His annual report on the state budget is published in the California Journal of Politics and Policy.
 Dave is one of Arizona’s most prominent policy experts.
 He has authored research for GCI in many areas including Medicaid expansion, evaluating the impact of a higher minimum wage, analyzing education funding in Arizona, and helped develop proposals for improving charter school accountability and transparency.
 His research has been touted in places as ideologically diverse as Mother Jones and Fox News and he frequently appears in Arizona media to share GCI’s latest research.

 Contact: (602) 595-1025 ext.
 2 • email@example.com

 Max Goshert, MPP Assistant Research Director

-Max Goshert has a rich history in the non-profit sector, currently serving as a sales executive at a national non-profit.
-He holds Master’s in Public Policy from Arizona State University and is currently pursuing a Master’s in Education Policy from the same university.
-He currently works at a national non-profit assisting municipalities and other organizations in Arizona, Nevada, New Mexico, and Southern California to expand their emergency preparedness programming and improve drowning prevention in their community.
-Previously, Max served as the chairman for a statewide recall effort, leading over 1,300 volunteers to collect tens of thousands of signatures state-wide with the goal of setting a higher standard for the leaders of our education system.
+Max Goshert has a rich history working to better the lives of his fellow Arizonians.
+He holds a Master’s in Public Policy from Arizona State University and a Bachelor’s in Marketing from the University of Arizona.
+He currently works as a research analyst in the higher education sector.
+Previously, Max served as the chairman for the Coalition to Recall Diane Douglas, leading over 1,300 volunteers to collect tens of thousands of signatures state-wide with the goal of setting a higher standard for the leaders of our education system.